MasterOfSus/idealGasSim/README.md

 ## Testing

-Tests are provided in the `gasSimTests` binary inside the `build/` directory.
+Tests are provided in the `gasSimTests` binary inside the `<debug-dir>` directory.
+Make sure to copy the `assets` folder inside from the unitTesting directory into the `<debug-dir>` directory.
 They are intended to be run from within that directory.

-* Demos can be replayed but not regenerated
+* Demos can be replayed but not re-executed on a single run of the testing binary
 * The stress test can be repeated indefinitely

 ## Acknowledgments of External Projects